-- Only use the express line if you have fewer than the stated number of items.
-If you have a full cart, and someone else only has two or three items, let them go ahead of you.
+- Only use the express lane if you have fewer than the stated number of items.
+If you have a full cart, and someone else only has two or three items, let them go ahead of you

 - Have your payment ready.
-If you are using a debit or credit card, make sure you have enough to cover your purchase before you leave home.
-If you are paying cash, know where your money is before you get in line.
+If you are using a debit or credit card, make sure you have enough to cover your purchase before you leave home and if you are paying cash, know where your money is before you get in line

 More Grocery Shopping Etiquette Tips

 As you shop, you are likely to find yourself faced with unique experiences that might rattle your nerves.
 When that happens, stop for a moment, take a deep breath, and find some sort of peace with the situation.
 If you are ever in doubt about what to do, employ the Golden Rule.